sunpy/sunpy/docs/tutorial/maps.rst

     Map visualizations can be heavily customized using both `matplotlib` and `astropy.visualization.wcsaxes`.
     See the :ref:`Plotting section of the Example Gallery <sphx_glr_generated_gallery_plotting>` for more detailed examples of how to customize Map visualizations.

-.. _cropping-maps:
+.. _sunpy-tutorial-map-cropping-maps:

 Cropping Maps and Combining Pixels
 ==================================

 In analyzing images of the Sun, we often want to choose a smaller portion of the full disk to look at more closely.
-Let's use the region of interest we defined above to crop out that portion of our image.
+Let's use the region of interest we defined above to crop out that portion of our image:

 .. plot::
     :include-source:
     :context: close-figs

     my_submap = my_map.submap(roi_bottom_left, top_right=roi_top_right)

     fig = plt.figure()
     ax = fig.add_subplot(projection=my_submap)
     my_submap.plot(axes=ax)
     plt.show()

-Additionally, we also may want to combine multiple pixels into a single pixel (a so called "superpixel") to, for example, increase our signal-to-noise ratio.
+Additionally, we also may want to combine multiple pixels into a single pixel (a "superpixel") to, for example, increase our signal-to-noise ratio.
 We can accomplish this with the `~sunpy.map.GenericMap.superpixel` method by specifying how many pixels, in each dimension, we want our new superpixels to contain.
-For example, we can combine 4 pixels in each dimension such that our new superpixels contain 16 original pixels.
+For example, we can combine 4 pixels in each dimension such that our new superpixels contain 16 original pixels:

 .. plot::
     :include-source:
     :context: close-figs

     my_super_submap = my_submap.superpixel((5,5)*u.pixel)

     fig = plt.figure()
     ax = fig.add_subplot(projection=my_super_submap)
     my_super_submap.plot(axes=ax)